MauricioRobayo/react-obfuscate-email/README.md

 <a href="#">📧 Email me!</a>
 ```

-The `href` attribute is set to a `#` making it useless for bots scraping for emails:
+The `href` attribute is set to a `#` making it useless for bots scraping for emails.

 Once the user interacts with it by hovering over it or focusing on it, it will properly set the `href` attribute: